 Further analysis is contained in the South Melbourne Economic, Employment and Land Use Study (Urban Enterprise 2023).

-For the South Melbourne Structure Plan, analysis and findings for the Enterprise Precinct highlights
+For the South Melbourne Structure Plan, analysis and findings for the Enterprise Precinct highlights:

-- Planning for South Melbourne should seek to support creative industry specialisations, while acknowledging that these businesses occupy a wide range of premise types including offices. - The affordability of business space is likely to be an ongoing weakness and challenge for the Enterprise Precinct.
+• Planning for South Melbourne should

+seek to support creative industry specialisations, while acknowledging that these businesses occupy a wide range of premise types including offices.

+- The affordability of business space is likely to be an ongoing weakness and challenge for the Enterprise Precinct.
 Co-working spaces should be encouraged, along with ensuring overall commercial floorspace continues to increase across the precinct. - Improving the public realm and overall 'quality of place' in eastern parts of the Enterprise Precinct should be a focus of strategic planning, including encouragement of hospitality and business services and investment in public realm elements such as pedestrian infrastructure and local open spaces. - It is important that new development is facilitated to accommodate strong floorspace demand and increase the critical mass of the precinct.
-Fragmented land holdings warrant consideration of a moderate increase in built form controls while retaining the mid-rise form and valued character elements. - Maintaining and strengthening the accessibility of the precinct for residents, workers and visitors should be a focus of planning, especially improving safe and direct local movement (active transport) connections between the Enterprise Precinct.
+Fragmented land holdings warrant consideration of a moderate increase in built form controls while retaining the mid-rise form and valued character elements. - Maintaining and strengthening the accessibility of the Enterprise Precinct for residents, workers and visitors should be a focus of planning, especially improving safe and direct local movement (active transport) connections between the Enterprise Precinct and key destinations. - The Port Phillip Spatial, Employment and Economic Framework (Urban